dotnet/AspNetCore.Docs/aspnetcore/signalr/javascript-client.md

 * Listens to and responds over both HTTP and HTTPS.
 * Is configured to enforce HTTPS by calling `UseHttpsRedirection` in `Startup`, or enforces HTTPS via URL rewrite rule.

 This error can be caused by specifying the HTTP URL on client side using `.withUrl("http://xxx/HubName")`.
-The fix for this case is modifying the code to use HTTPS URL or not enforcing HTTPS.
+The fix for this case is modifying the code to use an HTTPS URL.

 ### Response code 404